TadLeonard/fizzbuzz/README.md

 ## A short fizzbuzz challenge for Swift Navigation

 Tested on python 2.7 and 3.6.
-Run unit tests with `py.test swift_challenge.py -v`.
+To run unit tests, run `pip install -r requirements.txt` to install `py.test` followed by `py.test swift_challenge.py -v`.

 ## Sample output